 - Lower risks for employees when monitoring hard-to-reach areas.

-Several Popular Use Cases of AI in Utility & Power Sector
+Use Cases of AI in Utility & Power Sector: Vegetation Management

 Pipeline Construction Monitoring

 The power & utility area is attractive for intruders who aim to take profit from the expensive materials.
-Sometimes there are vandals who invade the perimeter without permission.
-A flying drone, can immediately detect intruders and send an alert to security personnel.
+Sometimes vandals invade the perimeter without permission.
+A flying drone can immediately detect intruders and send an alert to security personnel.

 AI-powered Drones are applicable in numerous industries today.
 Here are some use cases from other industries: